imran1900/Walmart-Analytics/walmart_SQL.md

   <img width="55%" src="https://github.com/user-attachments/assets/ca687b70-5bf5-4fec-8fbf-301ffe40d408">
 </p>

 Corrected the Date column replacing the field type from text to datetime.
-Then ensured the correct data format.

 <p align="left" width="100%">
   <img width="55%" src="https://github.com/user-attachments/assets/a37b1f5e-f4f0-4206-9964-3f0d235954c5">
 </p>

-Finally, execute the Data Import task and ensure the correct number of rows from the cleaned dataset have been imported.
+Execute the Data Import task and ensure the correct number of rows from the dataset have been imported.
 There are 6435 rows.

 ***